hhiep1504/London-Urban-Analytics-Lakehouse-Testing-Broken-Windows-Theory/README.md

 └── requirements.txt
 ```

-## Reproducing the project

-The notebooks are written for **Azure Databricks** and use Databricks-provided `spark`, `dbutils`, Delta Lake and `display` functionality.

-1. Provision an ADLS Gen2 account and a Databricks workspace with access to it.
-2. Download the seven public datasets listed in [`docs/data_sources.md`](docs/data_sources.md).
-3. Rename and land the source files as `mps.csv`, `flytipping.csv`, `csi.csv`, `imd.csv`, `income.csv`, `population.csv` and `unemployment.csv`.
-4. Set the environment variables shown in [`config/.env.example`](config/.env.example) on the Databricks cluster.
-5. Import and run the notebooks in numerical order.
-6. Connect Tableau to the `cbda_tableau` serving schema through a Databricks SQL Warehouse.

-Public notebook outputs and workspace-specific endpoints have been removed deliberately.
-The notebooks retain the complete transformation and modelling logic.

 ## Technology

 Azure Data Factory · ADLS Gen2 · Azure Databricks · PySpark · Delta Lake · Spark SQL · pandas · scikit-learn · SciPy · MLflow · Tableau · draw.io